ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ```

 Note: The computed absolute difference needs to be available
 so that it can be output when results are returned.
+It is also
+important to understand we use the python
+Decimal() method to apply the defined precision value
+to the floating values for this stage.

 We now determine if the absolute difference between the sum of
 the components and the predictive is zero then the method stops